cm-cc/mesmer/README.md

 If `unweighted`, all events have the same constant weight, *i.e.* they are directly distributed according to the underlying cross sections.
 **Notice:** unweighted generation can be much slower, due to the unweightening procedure
 * `nwrite [500000]`: files in `path` are dumped every `nwrite` generated events.
 If `nwrite < 0`, files are dumped (approximately) every `-nwrite` seconds
-* `nwarmup [0]`:  if `mode weighted`, the maximum weight for subsequent unweightening is searched generating first `nwarmup` events, after which unweighted generation is started.
+* `nwarmup [0]`:  if `mode unweighted`, the maximum weight for subsequent unweightening is searched generating first `nwarmup` events, after which unweighted generation is started.
 Notice that the maximum weight is a guessed value.
 If `store yes` and `nwarmup > 0`, `wnorm` is calculated automatically throwing `nwarmup` events.
 For unweightening, the maximum weight `sdmax` can be alternatively set by hand (setting `nwarmup 0` at the same time)
 * `sdmax [1e-10]`: maximum weight used for unweightening, when `mode unweighted` and `nwarmup 0`